 I thought that sacrificing myself to love another was the right thing to do but I was wrong.
 Sacrificing yourself to love another is just as wrong as letting someone else sacrifice their life to love us.
 And should we even call that love?
-Love is letting go and respecting someone else's will, even when that someone is us.
+Love is unconditional and it entails respecting someone else's will, even when that someone is us.

 Today that same poem is a faithful summary of the lessons I have learned and mastered along the way.
 I would never try to paraphrase it.
 Here it is:

 As I began to love myself I found that anguish and emotional suffering are only warning signs that I was living against my own truth.
 Today, I know, this is “AUTHENTICITY”.